mattbeckley/PDALIntro/Installation.md

 conda create -n gdal244 -c conda-forge gdal==2.4.4
 ```

-Once installed, Windows users should use the "Anaconda Prompt (miniconda)" to utilize conda in the terminal.

 # Jupyter Notebook Set Up <a name ="jupyter"></a>
 **Note** For this workshop, use of the notebooks is optional and is designed for use with bash shell.
 Windows users may be able to run the notebook in a windows terminal session, but this has not been fully tested.